keboola/developers-docs/extend/generic-extractor/incremental.md

 See [example [EX108]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/108-incremental-load-date).

 ### Incremental Load From To
-Another option is that you have an API which requires the `from` and `to` parameters.
+Another option is an API which requires the `from` and `to` parameters.
 The following configuration generates the `from` date as the date of the last extraction (using the [`time.previousStart` value](/extend/generic-extractor/functions/#parameters-context)).
 It also generates the `to` date as the date of the current extraction (using the [`time.currentStart` value](/extend/generic-extractor/functions/#parameters-context)):